YLTsai0609/cs50/chp0.md

 <img src='./images/chp_33.png'></img>

-* we will use scratch which is develop by MIT lab
+* We will use scratch which is develop by MIT lab

 ## scratch

 <img src='./images/chp_33.png'></img>

-you could try it, it is very easy to use : P
+You could try it, it is very easy to use : P

 <img src='./images/chp_34.png'></img>